rkrohne1991/scripting-with-python/README.md

 /passwordchecker - An application to check if password is pwned with API from pwnedpasswords

 /twitter-bot - Creating tweeter bot with Tweeter API, fetching follower by the name, fetching favourite tweets

+/textme - Creating App to send text messages with Twilio